The Middle of Nowhere

 "Relieved but cautious; what will it cost?"

 "I dunno.
-Depends what I can find, and whether I can convince that nut it's not worth that much."
+Depends what I can find, and how much I can talk people down."
 Finn glanced at the pod door that led to the sensor array.
 "Sure be nice if the Alliance would chip in a little."